haoqichen20/phuego/README.md

 ## 3. Using the python package

-The functions in the phuego package can be imported and used in your own python scripts.
-This makes it easier for integrating phuego into your own workflow.
+The functions in the phuEGO package can be imported and used in your own python scripts.
+This makes it easier for integrating phuEGO into your own workflow.

 ### 1).
 Downloading supporting dataset